 - Guns (stun, real, toy, lighter, etc.)

-- Chemical weapons (mace, pepper spray, hair spray, etc.)
+- Chemicals (mace, pepper spray, hair spray, large perfume bottles, anything flammable, etc.)

 - Impact weapons (knuckles, club, hammer, etc.)